Tariff guide

 You pay a single electricity unit rate, a single gas unit rate if you have gas and daily standing charges.
 There is no cheap overnight window, no peak period and no wholesale-price exposure.

-Flexible is variable, so the price can change.
-In practice, the important reference point is the Ofgem price cap, which is reviewed every three months and limits the unit rates and standing charges suppliers can charge on default tariffs.
-It is not a cap on your total bill, because your bill still depends on how much energy you use.
+The important reference point is still the Ofgem price cap, which is reviewed every three months and limits the unit rates and standing charges suppliers can charge on default tariffs.
+It is not a cap on your total bill, because your bill still depends on how much energy you use, where you live, how you pay and the meter setup at the property.

 You do not need a smart meter to be on Flexible.
 A smart meter can still be useful for accurate readings and app data, but it is not an eligibility requirement in the way it is for half-hourly smart tariffs.